SheepMan/nachos-eclipse/README.md

-This distribution of nachos contains all of the original nachos code, wrapped in a default eclipse workbench that includes Run Configurations for running tests with JUnit.
+This distribution of nachos contains all of the original nachos code, wrapped in a default eclipse workspace that includes Run Configurations for running tests with JUnit.

-Simply point eclipse at the root of this repo as your workbench directory, and select one of the JUnit Run Configurations that have been set up for each project.
+Simply point eclipse at the root of this repo as your workspace directory (you may need to switch workspaces under File->Switch Workspace), and select one of the JUnit Run Configurations that have been set up for each project.

     Run -> Run Configurations -> JUnit